 Construction is 840-denier nylon on high-wear panels, 420-denier nylon on low-ear panels, and 100-denier Dynatec weave for interior liners, all with waterproofing, so it should handle even inclement weather.
 Other features include Hypalon tie-down points, 210-denier bonded nylon thread, bartack-reinforced build, and PU-coated sealing zippers.

-The Matador SEG42 Travel Pack is available now, priced at $247.
+The Matador SEG42 Travel Pack is available now.